Have you ever wondered how to properly sign a Christmas card?

 Pearls evolve from a painful insertion of a foreign object.
 For a bi-valve, this may be a grain of sand or grit that somehow finds its way inside the bi-valve’s shell.

 We realize that small matters can sometimes create the most pain.
-That pain causes oysters to create pearls.
+That type of pain causes oysters to create pearls.

 It is these painful moments in our own lives that also somehow become pearls.
 Man-made hurts inflicted upon us cause suffering that we find hard to endure.
 Self-inflicted wounds are the hardest to bear.